DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ### Access the ODM services

 Well done!
-You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#manage-groups-and-users).
+You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url), and log in as an ODM admin with the account you created in [the first step](#manage-groups-and-users).

 >Note:  Logout in ODM components using Okta authentication raises an error for the time being.
 This is a known issue.
-We recommend to use a private window in your browser to log in, so that logout is done just by closing this window.
+We recommend you to use a private window in your browser to log in, so that logout is done just by closing this window.

 ### Set up Rule Designer